jboyens/grails-springcache/README.txt

 }
 {code}

-You can inherit default cache properties from those defined in @Config.groovy@ by setting the factory bean's parent to 'abstractCache'.
+You can inherit default cache properties from those defined in @Config.groovy@ by setting the factory bean's parent to 'springcacheDefaultCache'.
 For example:
 {code}
 pirateCache(EhCacheFactoryBean) { bean -&gt;
-    bean.parent = ref("abstractCache")
+    bean.parent = ref("springcacheDefaultCache")
 	cacheName = "pirateCache"
 	// set any properties unique to this cache memoryStoreEvictionPolicy = "LRU"